-Form V-2: Mitigation Measures
+Form V-2: Hurricane Mitigation Measures and Secondary

-Range of Changes in Damage
+Characteristics, Range of Changes in Damage

-Purpose: This form illustrates the measure of impact of mitigation measures and secondary characteristics when implemented individually or in combination at certain windspeeds.
+Purpose: This form illustrates the measure of impact of hurricane mitigation measures and secondary characteristics when implemented individually or in combination at certain windspeeds.

-A. Provide the change in the zero deductible personal residential reference building damage rate (not loss cost) for each individual mitigation measure listed in Form V-2, Mitigation Measures, Range of Changes in Damage, as well as for the combination of the four mitigation measures provided for the Mitigated Frame Building and the Mitigated Masonry Building below.
+A. Provide the change in the zero deductible personal residential reference building damage ratio (not hurricane loss cost) for each individual hurricane mitigation measure and secondary characteristic listed in Form V-2, Hurricane Mitigation Measures and Secondary Characteristics, Range of Changes in Damage, as well as for the combination of the four hurricane mitigation measures and secondary characteristics provided for the Mitigated Frame Building and the Mitigated Masonry Building below.

 B. If additional assumptions are necessary to complete this form (for example, regarding duration or surface roughness), provide the rationale for the assumptions as well as a detailed description of how they are included.

 C. Provide this form in Excel format without truncation.
-The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
-Also include Form V-2, Mitigation Measures, Range of Changes in Damage, in a submission appendix.
+The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.
+Also include Form V-2, Hurricane Mitigation Measures and Secondary Characteristics, Range of Changes in Damage, in a submission appendix.